Venezuela arrests seven in cocaine case of Berlusconi's ex-aide

 Gagliardi, who is in her early 30s, piqued the curiosity of Italian media when she appeared unexpectedly as Berlusconi's secretary at two summits in Canada during 2010.

-Her arrest, and the discovery of cocaine with an estimated street value of more than $13 million (8 million pounds), was the highest-profile drugs case to involve Venezuela in six months.
+Her arrest, and the discovery of cocaine with an estimated street value of more than $13 million, was the highest-profile drugs case to involve Venezuela in six months.

 Last September, local authorities arrested several National Guard soldiers and airport baggage handlers after 1.3 tonnes of cocaine worth as much as $270 million was found on an Air France plane arriving in Paris from Caracas.